-The entire Contract between you and us consists of this Policy, which includes the Plan Overview, this benefit booklet, any and all endorsements or riders, and the application.
+The entire Contract between you and us consists of this Policy, which includes the Plan Overview, any and all endorsements or riders, and the application.
 This Policy may only be changed by DDWA for changes in state or federal law and may not be amended by the policyholder.